 Incorrect watering and humidity levels may weaken your plant and leave it susceptible to the following pest infestations:

-If you see signs of these pests on your plants, assess and correct your care practices.
+Assess and correct your care practices if you see signs of these pests on your plants.

 You may treat it with insecticidal soap or horticultural oil as needed.